Utilities Administration Section

 The City’s annual report to SECO provides compliance with Texas Senate Bill 898 of 2011.
 This legislation relates to energy efficiency programs in institutions of higher education and in governmental entities, such as Fort Worth, with facilities located within nonattainment or near non-attainment by National Ambient Air Quality Standards; interests are improved environmental air quality and capital & operating budget management.

-Better Buildings Program
+Better Buildings Initiatives

-The Better Buildings Challenge was launched in 2011 by U.S. Department of Energy’s Office of Energy Efficiency & Renewable Energy.
+The Better Buildings Initiative was launched in 2011 by U.S. Department of Energy’s Office of Energy Efficiency & Renewable Energy.
 The goal of its initial Better Buildings Challenge program is to improve the efficiency of American commercial, institutional, and multifamily buildings and industrial plants by 20-percent or more over ten years; a goal closely aligning with the City strategic goal of improving area mobility & air quality.

 In 2012, by Community Partner Agreement, the City joined the national BBC-effort and established the Fort Worth BBC Advisory Committee to facilitate local public-private partnerships.
 This committee of 12-local ally organizations has assisted its 17-local partners in achieving a collective 16-percent reduction in energy intensity for the 20-million square feet of community facilities committed to this community effort.